spack/spack/lib/spack/docs/signing.rst

    it is running on a pipeline that is part of a protected branch then it sets the ``notary`` tag.

 Protected Runners are configured to only run jobs from protected branches.
 Only jobs running in pipelines on protected branches are tagged with ``protected`` or ``notary`` tags.
 This tightly couples jobs on protected branches to protected runners that provide access to the secrets required to sign the built packages.
-The secrets are **only**\ available to jobs executed in the AWS Kubernetes deployment which means they can only be accessed via:
+The secrets are can **only** be accessed via:

 1. Runners under direct control of the core development team.
+2. Runners under direct control of trusted maintainers at affiliated institutions.
-2. By code running the automated pipeline that has been reviewed by the Spack maintainers and judged to be appropriate.
+3. By code running the automated pipeline that has been reviewed by the Spack maintainers and judged to be appropriate.

 Other attempts (either through malicious intent or incompetence) can at